Dr Rowan P. Ogeil

-Reporting and Stakeholder Team Leader in the National Addiction and Mental Health Surveillance Unit at Turning Point and Research Fellow at Monash University
+Strategic Lead, National Addiction and Mental Health Surveillance Unit, Turning Point and Senior Research Fellow, Monash University

-Rowan represents the Eastern Health Clinical School on Monash University’s Diversity and Social Inclusion committee, and the faculty’s ECR steering committee.
-Rowan also serves as the Turning Point representative on Alcohol Change Victoria, a group that develops and promotes evidence-based policy responses that are known to be effective in preventing and reducing alcohol related problems.
+Rowan represents the Eastern Health Clinical School on Monash University’s Diversity and Inclusion committee, and serves as a Turning Point representative on Alcohol Change Victoria, a group that develops and promotes evidence-based policy responses that are known to be effective in preventing and reducing alcohol related problems.

 Interactions between alcohol and other drug use and sleep and mental health outcomes